petisor/Optiver-Realized-Volatility-Prediction/README.md

 ## Why the baseline is strong: volatility clusters

-Volatility does not jump around randomly — turbulent periods are followed by turbulent periods, and calm by calm.
+Volatility does not jump around randomly.
+Turbulent periods are followed by turbulent periods, and calm by calm.
 So "assume the next 10 minutes look like the last 10 minutes" is already a decent prediction.
 Beating it is the whole challenge.